Aurelien-Pelissier/Medium/Density estimation for bounded variables/README.md

 # Density estimation for bounded variables

-This is the github supporting the medium article:
+This repository contains the code to support the medium article:

 https://medium.com/@Aurelien-Pelissier/density-estimation-for-bounded-variables-7d68f633e772.